Bachelor of Economics

 Partner & Country Course University of Adelaide Credit Units Year/ Level Core/ Elective University of Mannheim- Germany Economics (Poverty, Inequality and Income Distribution) Economics Elective Level II 3 2nd Year Elective Industrial Economics 2855 Industrial Organisation III 3 3rd

 Core/Elective Venture and Development Capital Economics Elective Level II 3 2nd

 Elective Applications for Economics, Management and Finance Econometrics III 3 3rd Year Core/Elective

-The Bachelor of Economics program includes compulsory courses designed to give you a solid understanding of economics, plus a selection of optional courses.
+The Bachelor of Economics program includes compulsory courses designed to give students a solid understanding of economics, plus a selection of optional courses.

 The compulsory courses make up half of the program and include economic principles, applied economics and econometrics.

 The other half of the program consists of optional or elective courses.
 Students can choose from further economics courses (for example big data, international economics, international trade, environmental economics, human resources economics, development economics, behavioural economics) or courses from other disciplines including accounting, finance, international studies, management, politics, marketing, geography, history, languages, mathematics, or computer science.
 In this way, the Bachelor of Economics will give students the opportunity to pursue one or more areas of interest outside of economics.